hossamqandel/Semi-Circular-Progressbar/README.md

 ### Example
+Copy and add the Custom Progress to your project

 Here's a quick example of how to use the Semi-Circular-Progressbar in your activity or fragment:

 <img src="https://github.com/hossamqandel/Semi-Circular-Progressbar/assets/63760755/7a4f12bf-997d-467b-950a-c45e26f39624" height="300">